Your area Not set — showing everywhere

 Board response

-The board acknowledged the report and the importance of the social work efforts.
+The board acknowledged the report and the gravity of the socio-economic issues mentioned.

 Unidentified speaker